brunopk/sc-rpi/doc/linux_dependencies.md

 ## loki

 [Grafana Loki](https://grafana.com/docs/loki/latest/), or sometimes abbreviated as Loki, is a logging tool.
+The [Quick start](https://grafana.com/docs/loki/latest/get-started/quick-start/quick-start/) explains very well the common Loki-Alloy-Grafana architecture.

-> For SC RPi it's not necessary to install Alloy nor other tools described in the official page, Loki is enough.
+> For SC RPi it's not necessary to install [Alloy](https://grafana.com/docs/alloy/latest/) nor other tools described in the official page, Loki is enough.

 The required steps to have Loki working correctly and automatically started after system boot :